brendt/stitcher.io/src/content/blog/2019-06-30-typed-properties.md

 ## Coercion and strict types

-((PHP)), being the dynamic language we love and hate, will try to coerce or convert types whenever possible.
+PHP, being the dynamic language we love and hate, will try to coerce or convert types whenever possible.
-Say you pass a string where you expect an integer, ((PHP)) will try and convert that string automatically:
+Say you pass a string where you expect an integer, PHP will try and convert that string automatically:

 ```php
 function coerce(<hljs type>int</hljs> $i)